Fantasy Football Euro 2024 guide, tips and best players to consider signing

 Kylian Mbappe is the most expensive player in the game – will he prove to be the best value though?

-Euro 2024 is just around the corner and that can only mean one thing...fans of all 24 countries fuming at their national team head coaches and insisting they could do a better job, pick a more exciting team, go further in the tournament.
+Euro 2024 has arrived and that can only mean one thing...
+Fans of all 24 countries fuming at their national team head coaches and insisting they could do a better job, pick a more exciting team, go further in the tournament.

 Thankfully, they have a chance to do that – sort of – with fantasy football back on the radar.
 We’re using the official Uefa version for the summer and have below detailed everything you need to know to get started (which will be familiar to Fantasy Premier League veterans) and picked out a handful of possible stars for your team.